bilalmohib/WeBScraping/GoogleSheetsWebScraping/GoogleSheetsScraping.md

 This command will give all the table data of table 4 in the specified url so this output will be shown

 ![Output Data in Google Sheet](https://raw.githubusercontent.com/Muhammad-Bilal-7896/WeBScraping/crystal/GoogleSheetsWebScraping/Resources/TableOutput.png "Output Data in Google Sheet")

+## 2) =importdata()
+This function is used to get or extract all the data from csv file and will display all data on google sheets.

+## 3) =importfeed()
+This function is used to get all data using web page link.Will extract automatically.